-Mary Geraldine Phipps is a Chartered Accountant registered with Malaysian Institute of Accountants (MIA) having qualified as a certified Public Accountant, and a Fellow of the Chartered Tax Institute of Malaysia (CTIM).
+Oh Phaik Choo is a Chartered Accountant registered with Malaysian Institute of Accountants (MIA), approved company Auditor and Licensed tax Agent, a Fellow of the Chartered Tax Institute of Malaysia (CTIM), a Fellow of the Association of Chartered Certified Accountants (FCCA) and a Member of The Institute of Internal Auditors.
 The ARMC, therefore, meets the requirements of Paragraph 15.09(1) of the MMLR of Bursa Securities.